 So it’s the same thing going forward in life.
 While we get older and become more “set in our ways”, it becomes more difficult to overcome the path of least resistance.
 Why?
 Because we have built up quite a comfortable cocoon and comfort zone around us.

 Break out of your comfort zone.
 Try something new.

 So, what does this have to do with survival and preparedness?

-It is not easy to become prepared or to be a prepper (or to understand the thinking of a prepper) without thinking outside the box yourself, outside your comfort zone, and overcoming your normalcy bias and ‘the path of least resistance’.
+It is not easy to become “prepared” (being preparedness-minded) without thinking outside the box yourself.
+Outside your comfort zone.
+Overcoming your normalcy bias and the path of least resistance.

-Whenever you face a challenge – something that is uncomfortable to deal with – consider pushing yourself through the mental barriers so that you can overcome your angst and learn or do a new ‘thing’.
+Whenever you face a challenge – something that is uncomfortable to deal with – consider pushing yourself through the mental barriers.
+You can overcome your angst, and learn or do a new ‘thing’.

 Be willing to be uncomfortable.